 Back

-Microsoft builds Copilot 'super app' and ships in-house coding model at Build, distancing from OpenAI
+Microsoft builds Copilot 'super app' and previews async agents at Build 2026

 AI Analysis